 - Amino Acids - Building blocks of protein

-- Herbs - Culinary spices and medicinal plants
+- Spices, Herbs Botanicals - Culinary and medicinal remedies

-- Botanicals - Medicinal plants, tonics, and adaptogens
+- Superfoods - Nutrient-dense foods, tonics, and adaptogens

-Supplements may be a constituent or a metabolite derived from any food, herb or botanical.
+Unique constituent dietary supplements may be derived from any food, herb, spice, or botanical.
 For example:

 - Antioxidants such as polyphenols from tea

 - Polysaccharides from medicinal mushrooms

 Supplements come in many forms, both dried and liquid: